lhtthao0430/lhtthao0430.github.io/ctf/dice.md

 **web/Missing Flavortext**
 We have https://missing-flavortext.dicec.tf and source code index.js
-Review source, in line 34, it have filter ', let bypass it by using multiple input
+Review source, in line 34, it have filter ', let bypass it by using array input
 ```
 username[]
 ```